 Once you finish taking photos, you can go back to the library and select Lr Camera Photos to retouch them.
 Or if you want to edit an image from your gallery, you can choose the All Photos folder, instead.

 After you select an image, several editing tools will then appear from under the screen.
 We’ll list a few features that you may find useful:

 Selective allows you to select any particular area in the photo that you want to edit.
 Once you select it, a + icon appears in the upper left corner of the screen.
 Tap it and choose between Brush, Radial, or Linear Gradient tools.

 Healing tool cleans up the dirt in your photos.
-The bandaid icon that appears in the upper left corner of the screen removes spots for you automatically.
-Meanwhile, the cloning tool lets you choose which areas to copy when removing blemishes.
+The bandaid icon that appears in the upper left corner of the screen removes spots for you.
+The cloning tool lets you choose which areas to copy over blemishes.

 The Crop tool lets you resize, rotate, straighten, and flip your image.
 This is also where you can choose specific aspect ratios from square to panorama.

 Profiles contain the filters that change the color and the mood of your image.
 It features a variety of selections from black and white to color.

 Light has exposure settings including Exposure, Contrast, Highlights, Shadows, Whites, and Blacks.